Er0r/Er0r/README.md

 # ABOUT ME

-* I am a JavaScript Developer.
-I am currently working as a junior Software Engineer at Cleinsight Incorporated.
+* Currently working as a Software Engineer at Cleinsight Incorporated.
+Usually contributing on the backend portion using Laravel, NestJS, Serverless (Lambda), Database like MySQL, PostgreSQL, DynamoDB
 * I also have an interest at Machine Learning and I am currently working on a paper based on GNN.
 * Institution: American International University-Bangladesh